 Stolen Goat Bodyline ONE Bib Shorts

-- They’re excellent – really comfortable and look good on (insofar as any pair of lycra shorts looks good); and
+- They’re excellent – really high quality and look good on (insofar as any pair of lycra shorts looks good);

 - You should read my full review of them, which you can find by clicking here.